Banks in Europe step up coronavirus contingency trading plans

 Most major financial firms have out-of-town hubs where smaller groups of traders could carry on business.

-Saxo Bank told Reuters it is implementing a number of plans including "splitting departments in affected areas into smaller teams that are isolated from each other and working in 14 days shifts with one group working in the office and the other team from either another location or home."
+Saxo Bank told Reuters it is implementing a number of plans including splitting departments in affected areas into smaller teams that are isolated from each other and working in 14-day shifts with one group working in the office and the other team from either another location or home.

 Five other major investment banks said they were doing similar things, but declined to give details due to sensitivity about the arrangements.